hmcts/cnp-flux-config/docs/app-deployment-v2.md

    ```
 - In cases where you need to access other application key vaults (like in preview), your [Managed Identity should be added to the respective vault](https://github.com/hmcts/ccd-shared-infrastructure/pull/178/files) in specific environment.

+### Accessing other app vaults for secrets in preview

+- If you are deploying other team's apps into your namespace like in preview with CCD chart, you need to add access to your MI to the vault in the specific environment.
+- In Terraform, add your Managed Identity short name to relevant team's Vault.
+- In this [pull request](https://github.com/hmcts/ccd-shared-infrastructure/pull/178/files) example, plum (Managed Identity short name of CNP) namespace is added to aat.tfvars for ccd vault.

 ## Application

 All application deployments are managed with `HelmRelease`.